 Common to these anti-protest laws are the prioritisation of business interests over the rights of Australians, under the facade of public safety.
-It is very troubling to the government continue to prioritise the interests of fossil fuel corporations, over those of everyday citizens.

 I am also very concerned that these proposed laws aim to silence dissent, and are not consistent with community expectations or the democratic pillars on which Australia is built.
-Like the 97%+ scientists, who are backed by thousands of peer reviewed papers, the wider Queensland community understands the realities and urgency of the climate crisis, and they want their governments to act on this.
+Like the 97%+ scientists, who are backed by thousands of peer-reviewed papers, the wider Queensland community understands the realities and urgency of the climate crisis, and they want their governments to act on this.